-Eighteen months earlier, President Franklin D. Roosevelt had transferred the United States Fleet to Pearl Harbor as a presumed deterrent to Japanese aggression.
+Eighteen months earlier, 32 had transferred the United States Fleet to Pearl Harbor as a presumed deterrent to Japanese aggression.
 The Japanese military, deeply engaged in the seemingly endless war it had started against China in mid-1937, badly needed oil and other raw materials.
 Commercial access to these was gradually curtailed as the conquests continued.

 In July 1941 the Western powers effectively halted trade with Japan.
 From then on, as the desperate Japanese schemed to seize the oil and mineral-rich East Indies and Southeast Asia, a Pacific war was virtually inevitable.

 By late November 1941, with peace negotiations clearly approaching an end, informed U.S. officials (and they were well-informed, they believed, through an ability to read Japan's diplomatic codes) fully expected a Japanese attack into the Indies, Malaya and probably the Philippines.
 Completely unanticipated was the prospect that Japan would attack east, as well.

 The U.S. Fleet's Pearl Harbor base was reachable by an aircraft carrier force, and the Japanese Navy secretly sent one across the Pacific with greater aerial striking power than had ever been seen on the World's oceans.
 Its planes hit just before 8AM on 7 December.
 Within a short time five of eight battleships at Pearl Harbor were sunk or sinking, with the rest damaged.
 Several other ships and most Hawaii-based combat planes were also knocked out and over 2400 Americans were dead.

 Soon after, Japanese planes eliminated much of the American air force in the Philippines, and a Japanese Army was ashore in Malaya.